Freedom for Animals: History

 Freedom for Animals was founded as the Captive Animals' Protection Society in 1957 by retired school teacher Irene Heaton, at a time when circuses were at their peak and all had animals.
+Former Mayor of Woolwich John W. Andrews has also been cited as a founder and first secretary.
+The first meeting of the organisation was held at Lady Margaret Hall Settlement, Kennington Road on March 23, 1957.
+Upon its founding there were 30 members including Arthur Skeffington.
+The main aim of the organisation was to press for legislation against the use of performing animals.
+John W. Andrews commented that it is "unnatural and cruel to see an elephant sitting on a bucket or lion jumping through a hoop.
+Most of the training is done abroad and cruelty will not be easy to prove, but I feel this specialised job can be done now through this new society".

 In 1965, FFA promoted a bill to the House of Lords, sponsored by Lord Somers (who was then president of FFA) to prohibit the use of performing animals.
 Despite much support it was defeated by just 14 votes.

 The 1970s saw FFA organising demonstrations outside circuses.
 Pressure increased on animal circuses in the 1980s, gaining the support of the National Council of Women and local authorities started to prohibit circuses from using council land.

 From 1975 to 1997, Sir Andrew Bowden served as its National President.

 In the mid-1980s FFA started a campaign to end animal acts at the prestigious Blackpool Tower Circus, where for six months of every year the animals were confined in the cellars of the tower.
 Three years later, it was announced that animal acts would stop at the circus once the contract expired in 1990.
 When the circus owner moved to the adjoining Pleasure Beach there were weekly demonstrations.
 Backed by vets and other experts, the campaign worked and in 1997 Blackpool Pleasure Beach announced there would be no more animal circuses on its land.

-Three of the charity's former directors have been given awards for their work by the RSPCA.

 FFA became a registered charity in 2008.
 In March 2018 FFA changed its name from the Captive Animals Protection Society to Freedom for Animals.